vitorroriz/ubisoft-project/README.md

 # hangubi

-This project was created so I can learn some HTML/CSS/JS/VUE.
+This project was created so I can learn some VUE.

 By playing the classic hangman game, you have to reveal names of games that Ubisoft Blue Byte (Ubisoft Dusseldorf) created or helped to develop.